spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 The notification policy relies on named webhooks which can be created and managed in the [Webhooks section of Spacelift](../../integrations/webhooks.md).
 Any policy evaluation will always receive a list of possible webhooks together with their labels as input.
-The data received in policy input should be used to determine which webhook will be used when sending the request.
+The data received in the policy input should be used to determine which webhook will be used when sending the request.

 !!! info
     This section of documentation requires you have configured at least one [Named Webhook](../../integrations/webhooks.md).